johnweeky/KaHack/README.md

 ## Description
-This is a Kahoot cheat made for Chrome browser and Tampermonkey.
+This is Kahoot hack is a cheat made for Chrome browser and Tampermonkey.
 Made in vanilla js and works on most browsers.

 ## Instructions
  1. Open the KaHack!.user.js